WATCHMAN™

 A One-Time Implant That Helps Reduce AFib Stroke Risk

-Led by Interventional Cardiologist M. Rizwan Sardar, MD, FACC, FSCAI, Memorial Medical Center is the only facility in Southern New Mexico to offer the WATCHMAN FLX device, built upon the most studied and implanted Left Atrial Appendage Closure device in the world, as an alternative to the lifelong use of blood thinners for people with atrial fibrillation not caused by a heart valve problem (also known as non-valvular AF).
+Led by Interventional Cardiologist M. Rizwan Sardar, MD, FACC, FSCAI, Memorial Medical Center was the first facility in Southern New Mexico to offer the WATCHMAN FLX device, built upon the most studied and implanted Left Atrial Appendage Closure device in the world, as an alternative to the lifelong use of blood thinners for people with atrial fibrillation not caused by a heart valve problem (also known as non-valvular AF).

 An estimated 7 million Americans are estimated to be affected by AF – an irregular heartbeat that can feel like a quivering heart.
 People with AF have a five times greater risk of stroke than those with normal heart rhythms.
 The WATCHMAN FLX device closes off an area of the heart called the left atrial appendage (LAA) to keep harmful blood clots that can form in the LAA from entering the blood stream and potentially causing a stroke.
 By closing off the LAA, the risk of stroke may be reduced and, over time, patients may be able to stop taking their blood thinner.